rackerlabs/support-how-to/content/how-to/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account/index.md

 with Managed Operations Support for Windows](/support/how-to/cloud-servers-with-managed-operations-support-for-windows).

-### Does my server's IP address or host name change when I upgrade?
+### Does my server's IP address or hostname change when I upgrade?

-No, upgrading to a Managed Operations account doesn't change server Internet Protocol (IP) addresses or host names.
+No, upgrading to a Managed Operations account doesn't change server Internet Protocol (IP) addresses or hostname.
 It also doesn't change server IDs, your Rackspace Cloud account number, or your username and password combination.

 ### What if my current Cloud Server operating system isn't supported?

-If you choose to upgrade to a Managed Operations account, you must either delete any active Cloud Servers and images that run unsupported operating systems, or transfer those unsupported images to a separate account.
+Suppose you choose to upgrade to a Managed Operations account.
+In that case, you must either delete any active Cloud Servers and images that run unsupported operating systems or transfer those unsupported images to a separate account.
 After you have taken these steps, you are eligible to upgrade.

-If you need a new Cloud Server or Cloud Database, you can either create the image on the server yourself or have the Managed Operations team create it for you.
+If you need a new Cloud Server or Cloud Database, you can create the image on the server or have the Managed Operations team create it for you.
 In either case, we update, patch, and run the instance for you.

 ### Who is eligible to upgrade?